spapas/spapas.github.io/content/django-cbv-tutorial.rst

 In any way, I'd like to also present the DeleteView_ which is more or less the same as the DetailView_ with the addition of the ``DeleteMixin`` in the mix.
-The ``DeleteMixin`` adds a ``post()`` method that will delete the object when called and makes success_url required (since there would be no object to redirect to after this view is posted).
+The ``DeleteMixin`` adds a ``post()`` method that will delete the object when called and makes ``success_url`` required (since there would be no object to redirect to after this view is posted).

 Access control mixins
 ---------------------

-Another small hierarchy of class based views (actually these are all mixins) are the authentication ones which can be used to control acccess to a view.
+Another small hierarchy of class based views (actually these are all mixins) are the authentication ones which can be used to control access to a view.
 These are ``AcessMixin``, ``LoginRequiredMixin``, ``PermissionRequiredMixin`` and ``UserPassesTestMixin``.
 The ``AccessMixin`` provides some basic functionality (i.e what to do when the user does not have access to the view, find out the login url to redirect him etc) and is used as a base for the other three.
 These three override the ``dispatch()`` method of ``View`` to check if the user has the specific rights (i.e if he has logged in for ``LoginRequiredMixin``, if he has the defined permissions for ``PermissionRequiredMixin`` or if he passes the provided test in ``UserPassesTextMixin``).
-If the user has the rights the view will procceed as normally (call super's dispatch) else the access denied functionality from ``AccessMixin`` will be implemented.
+If the user has the rights the view will proceed as normally (call super's dispatch) else the access denied functionality from ``AccessMixin`` will be implemented.

 Some other CBVs